fwang91/IMDb-Face/README.md

 3. Gender distribution

 ### Overlap with Face Recognition Benchmarks
-We have removed the celebrity images which the identification appears in the LFW, Facescrub (MegaFace evaluation images) and YTF based on the name.
-You can evaluate the face recognition model (trained on IMDb-Face) on these benchmarks directly.
+We have removed celebrity images of which the identification appear in the LFW dataset, Facescrub (MegaFace evaluation images) and YTF based on names.
+You can evaluate a face recognition model trained on IMDb-Face on these public benchmarks directly.

 ### Notation
 (1) IMDb-Face does not own the copyright of the images.
 IMDb-Face only provides URLs of images.
 The images in their original resolutions may be subject to copyright, so we cannot make them publicly available on our server.
 The dataset is released for non-commercial research and/or educational purposes.

-(2) If you are the celebrity included in the IMDb-Face and you do not want to be included in the dataset, please contact us and we will remove the data base on your request.
+(2) If you are the celebrity included in the IMDb-Face and you do not want to be included in the dataset, please contact us and we will remove the data based on your request.

 ### Contact
 [Fei Wang](wangfei@sensetime.com)